fmetivier/IslandsLib/docs/source/Install.rst

 ************

 .. note::

-    At present IslandsLib works on Linux and MacOS systems.
+    At present IslandsLib has been tested and works on Linux and MacOS systems.
+It is available at https://github.com/fmetivier/IslandsLib.

 To work with IslandsLib you need first to install :code:`FreeFem++` *then* :code:`pyFreeFem` and *eventually* :code:`IslandsLib`